-Once you arrive in Tahiti, you will need to transfer to Air Tahiti which is the only inter-island airline that serves French Polynesia.
-There are usually 7-10 flights to Bora Bora Airport (BOB) each day.
-However, before you can proceed, your luggage will need to be claimed from your international flight and then you will need to clear customs.
+Once you arrive in Tahiti, you will need to transfer to Air Tahiti, the only inter-island airline serving French Polynesia.
+There are about 7-10 flights to Bora Bora Airport (BOB) daily.
+However, before proceeding, your luggage will need to be claimed from your international flight, and you will need to clear customs.

-Outside of the customs area, there will be several travel company representatives greeting incoming visitors with flowers.
-If you have a travel company voucher, just look for your name on one of the whiteboards, and there will be someone to help you.
+Outside the customs area, several travel company representatives will greet incoming visitors with flowers.
+If you have a travel company voucher, look for your name on one of the whiteboards, and there will be someone to help you.
 The Air Tahiti check-in counter is to the right of the customs doors.
-If you want to save time, you have the ability to check-in online or use the self-service kiosks available, although they don’t always work.
+If you want to save time, you can check in online or use the self-service kiosks available, although they don’t always work.